iden3/iden3-docs/README.md

 ## Overview

-This repository contains the source code and comment for the iden3 documentations website.
+This repository contains the source code and comment for the iden3 documentation website.

 The website is generated and deployed using [readthedocs][].